 Screenwriter Neil Kramer, your Citizen of the Month, confessed he had never worn after-shave.
-He wondered if a splash of male fragrance might help him score more dates with hot mommybloggers.
+He wondered if a splash of male fragrance might make a good impression on mommybloggers, which was, at the time, his chosen dating pool.
 In the spirit of the Queer Eye, I agreed to be his personal homoscentual.

 Two Hommes Ordinaire

 Neil chose his counsel wisely.
 He understands that just because I'm gay, doesn't mean I groom.
 Sexually, I'm a homo, and not a metro.
 The Honourable Husband, though possessed of the rapier wit and contempt for taboo which distinguishes an avant-garde homosexual from an oil-changing, beer-drinking, couch-clinging straight, is just a regular guy.
 His only vanity is a little after-shave.

 Neil is a regular guy, too.
 He knows so much about regular guys, his screenwriting credits actually include many episodes of Home Improvement.